 Chess grandmaster Susan Polgar is an example of this.
 Her father Lázló Polgar, a psychologist, decided to experiment on his daughter what he had studied for several years.
 He believed that genius is equal work and fortunate circumstances, he thought that the potential of children is not usually being used optimally.

 He helped his daughter develop the skills to become a chess grandmaster and later he did the same with her two sisters.
-Susan now has a mission to bring chess popularity among schools, specially for girls.
+Susan now has a mission to bring chess popularity among schools, especially for girls.
 Well, her story is so amazing I could write on and on, but if you are interested, I suggest you check her web site.

-Now, back to her father, I´m sure he was never comparing his daughters like “Your sister is the best chess player and you´d better try to work like she did”, that kind of statement could have undermined the sister´s self esteem for good.
-But instead he was pushing each daughter to their individual limit.
+Now, back to her father, I´m sure he was never comparing his daughters like “Your sister is the best chess player and you´d better try to work like she did”, that kind of statement could have undermined the sister´s self-esteem for good.
+But instead, he was pushing each daughter to their individual limit.

 Lázló Polgar was a trained psychologist.
 Regular parents lack on knowledge to better educate their children.
-Even worse, regular parents are full of misconceptions on raising kids and very often they are damaging their kid’s brain, personality and self esteem for ever.
+Even worse, regular parents are full of misconceptions on raising kids and very often they are damaging their kid’s brain, personality, and self-esteem for ever.

 I haven’t had any training on how to better educate children and that’s why I am constantly seeking for the best sources, the knowledge that is available and how to change my ignorant behavior to create a good environment around my daughter.

-Like most parents around, I do stupid things like compare Luísa to other kids now and then, but I am increasingly quitting these bad habits of mine and I want you to do the same.
+Like most parents around, I do stupid things like comparing Luísa to other kids now and then, but I am increasingly quitting these bad habits of mine and I want you to do the same.
 I want us all to raise our kids with less prejudice against other people and against their selves.

-Let´s be alert to these things that might look insignificant like saying “Sweety, can´t you eat your vegetables like your sister?” but are huge blocks on the long term, for they are contributing to create one´s awareness of his own self.
+Let´s be alert to these things that might look insignificant like saying “Sweety, can´t you eat your vegetables like your sister?” but are huge blocks on the long term, for they are contributing to creating one´s awareness of his own self.